He was senile, had dementia as my Aunt called it,

 didn’t know my name or who was president.

 Yet, he battled each day, strong as a warrior

 up until that moment he was forced to let go.

 He couldn’t wave his cane or cause pestilence anymore.

 He broke his hip, rode sidesaddle to the hospital

-and we never heard him curse or yell again.
+and we never heard him call us names again.